 “My dear gentlemen!”
 I exclaimed, maintaining the charade of an intoxicated aristocrat, half of which I feigned.
 “This has been most entertaining!”
 I tossed a couple of gold coins on the table to keep their attention.

-Marie rolled her eyes.
+Penelope rolled her eyes.

 Well, I was about to liberate an entire city.
 I could be allowed my moment.